ianmrandles/dailybreadprivacypolicy/README.md

 ### Who powers the AI

+The AI Study feature is powered by large language models operated by trusted third-party AI providers.
+Currently, we use:

+- **Anthropic, PBC** — maker of Claude.
+See [Anthropic's Privacy Policy](https://www.anthropic.com/legal/privacy).
+- **OpenAI, L.L.C.** — maker of GPT.
+See [OpenAI's Privacy Policy](https://openai.com/policies/privacy-policy).

-The AI Study feature is powered by **Anthropic's Claude**, an AI assistant operated by Anthropic, PBC.
-When you submit a question, your message is transmitted to Anthropic's servers, processed by Claude, and the response is returned to you through our App.
+When you submit a question to AI Study, your message is transmitted to one of these providers, processed by their model, and the response is returned to you through our App.
+You will not see which provider answered any particular question — from your perspective, it is simply "AI Study."
+We may add, remove, or change providers over time as we improve the feature; we will update this Policy to reflect material changes.

 ### What gets sent

-When you use AI Study, we send Anthropic the text of your question, the verse or passage you're studying, and instructions that constrain Claude's responses to scripture and traditionally received teachings of the Church.
-We do *not* send Anthropic your name, email, account identifier, location, or any other identifying information about you.
+When you use AI Study, we send the selected provider the text of your question, the verse or passage you're studying, and instructions that constrain the model's responses to scripture and traditionally received teachings of the Church.
+We do *not* send these providers your name, email, account identifier, location, or any other identifying information about you.

-### How Anthropic uses this data
+### How these providers use your data

-Anthropic processes your messages to generate responses and does not use API inputs or outputs to train its models.
-For more information, see [Anthropic's Privacy Policy](https://www.anthropic.com/legal/privacy).
+Our AI providers process your messages to generate responses.
+Under our commercial agreements with them, data submitted through our application is not used to train their AI models.
+Each provider applies its own security, retention, and abuse-monitoring practices to the data we send.
+To understand each provider's practices in detail, please review the privacy policies linked above.

 ### How we use this data